Auto-Rubric: Learning From Implicit Weights to Explicit Rubrics for Reward Modeling: Local Induction Convergence and Test-Time Scaling Analysis

-\paragraph{Consistent Performance Advantage.} Figure~\ref{fig:overall_voting_accuracy} demonstrates that our rubric-enhanced approach maintains a consistent 6-7 percentage point advantage over the base model across all voting strategies.
-This systematic improvement suggests that our extracted rubrics provide fundamental evaluation capabilities that are orthogonal to the benefits of ensemble voting, creating additive performance gains.
+\paragraph{Consistent Performance Advantage.} Figure~\ref{fig:overall_voting_accuracy} shows that rubric guidance maintains a stable 6--7 point advantage across all voting strategies (1, 5, 10, 20, 30).
+This systematic improvement indicates that the benefit from explicit rubrics is orthogonal to ensemble voting, yielding additive gains.

-\paragraph{Rapid Convergence with Low Voting Numbers.} Both approaches show the most significant improvements when scaling from voting@1 to voting@5, with diminishing returns thereafter.
-This pattern indicates that the primary benefits of ensemble voting can be captured with relatively modest computational overhead.
-For practical deployment, voting@5 to voting@10 appears to offer the optimal balance between performance and efficiency.
+\paragraph{Diminishing Returns Beyond Voting@5.} Both approaches show the largest gains when scaling from Voting@1 to Voting@5, with diminishing returns thereafter.
+For practical deployment, Voting@5 to Voting@10 offers a reasonable trade-off between accuracy and inference cost.

-\paragraph{Superior Performance on Challenging Cases.} Figure~\ref{fig:ties_voting_accuracy} provides particularly compelling evidence for our framework's effectiveness.
-On the ties subset—representing the most challenging evaluation scenarios where base models struggle to make decisive judgments—our rubric-enhanced approach shows dramatic improvements of approximately 20 percentage points.
-This substantial gap highlights the critical role of explicit rubrics in providing discriminative power precisely where it is most needed.